Robert Curthose

-Robert's reign as Duke is noted for the discord with his brothers William II and Henry I in England.
-Robert mortgaged his duchy to finance his participation in the First Crusade, where he was an important commander.
-Eventually, his disagreements with Henry I led to defeat in the Battle of Tinchebray in 1106, and lifelong captivity, with Normandy temporarily absorbed as a possession of England.
+Robert's reign is noted for the discord with his brothers, the English kings William II and Henry I. He mortgaged his duchy to finance his participation in the First Crusade, where he was an important commander.
+In 1106, his disagreements with Henry led to defeat in the Battle of Tinchebray and lifelong captivity, with Normandy temporarily absorbed into England's possession.

 Early life

-Robert was the eldest son of William the Conqueror, the first Norman king of England, and Matilda of Flanders.
+Robert was the eldest son of William the Conqueror, the first Norman king of England and Matilda of Flanders.
 Estimates of Robert's birth-date range between 1051 and 1053.
-As a child he was betrothed to Margaret, the heiress of Maine, but she died before they could be wed, and Robert did not marry until his late forties.
-In his youth he was reported to be courageous and skilful in military exercises.
-He was, however, also prone to laziness and weakness of character that discontented nobles and the King of France exploited to stir discord with his father William.
+As a child he was betrothed to Margaret, the heiress of Maine, but she died before they could wed, and Robert did not marry until his late forties.
+In his youth he was courageous and skilful in military exercises.
+He was also prone to laziness and weakness of character that discontented nobles and the King of France exploited to stir discord with his father.
 He was unsatisfied with the share of power allotted to him and quarrelled with his father and brothers fiercely.
-In 1063, his father made him the Count of Maine in view of his engagement to Margaret, and Robert may have had independent rule in Maine.
-The county remained under Norman control until 1069 when the county revolted and reverted to Hugh V of Maine.
+In 1063, his father made him the Count of Maine in view of his engagement to Margaret, and Robert may have ruled independently in Maine.
+The county remained under Norman control until 1069, when the county revolted and reverted to Hugh V of Maine.

-In 1077, Robert instigated his first insurrection against his father as the result of a prank played by his younger brothers William Rufus and Henry, who had dumped a full chamber-pot over his head.
+In 1077, Robert instigated his first insurrection against his father as the result of a prank played by his younger brothers William Rufus and Henry, who had dumped a full chamber pot over his head.
 Robert was enraged and, urged on by his companions, started a brawl with his brothers that was only interrupted by the intercession of their father.
 Feeling that his dignity was wounded, Robert was further angered when King William failed to punish his brothers.
 The next day Robert and his followers attempted to seize the castle of Rouen.
 The siege failed, but, when King William ordered their arrest, Robert and his companions took refuge with Hugh of Chateauneuf-en-Thymerais.
 They were forced to flee again when King William attacked their base at Rémalard.